Willy Adames Player Props: Brewers vs. Athletics

-Willy Adames -- with an on-base percentage of .211 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the Oakland Athletics, with Paul Blackburn on the hill, on June 10 at 4:10 PM ET.
+On Sunday, Willy Adames (.205 on-base percentage in past 10 games, 82 points below season-long percentage) and the Milwaukee Brewers play the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Athletics.
+In his last game he had a hitless performance (0-for-4) against the Athletics.

 Willy Adames Game Info & Props vs. the Athletics